frickly-systems/ardep_fork/samples/uds/README.rst

         sudo ip link set can0 type can bitrate 500000 sudo ip link set up can0

 #.
-Run test client with *can0* interface with root privileges
+Run test client with *can0* interface with root privileges.
+   Make sure to source the python virtual environment again after elevating privileges so the clients dependencies are still available.

     .. code-block:: bash

+        sudo -s
+        source <path_to_your_venv>/bin/activate
-        sudo python samples/uds/client_link_control.py --can can0
+        python samples/uds/client_link_control.py --can can0

 If you get a series of message errors (e.g. on `Wireshark <https://www.wireshark.org/>`_), then you should: